dana-team/nfspvc-console-plugin/README.md

-# OpenShift Console Plugin for nfsPVC Resources
+# nfspvc-console-plugin

-This project is an OpenShift Console dynamic plugin that extends the OpenShift UI with features to manage [`nfspvc.dana.io` resources](https://github.com/dana-team/nfspvc-operator).
+This project is an `OpenShift Console` dynamic plugin that extends the `OpenShift UI` with features to manage [`nfspvc.dana.io` resources](https://github.com/dana-team/nfspvc-operator).

 The plugin introduces a new section in the UI called `Storage Automations`, where users can view a list of existing `NFSPVCs` and create new ones via a form.

+## Suported Versions

+The plugin currently supports 3 `OpenShift UI` versions.
+Charts and images are available at `ghcr.io`.

+- `OpenShift 4.12` - under `release-4.12` branch.
+- `OpenShift 4.14` - under `release-4.14` branch.
+- `OpenShift 4.16` - under `release-4.16` branch.

 ## Features